heddha/OnionPetnames/README.md

 To start using this work-in-progress, download the code, go to about:debugging and under "Load Temporary Add-on", select the file "manifest.json".

-If you feel like participating in this project, please do!
+If you feel like participating in this project, you're very welcome to!

 [0]: https://blog.torproject.org/blog/cooking-onions-names-your-onions